 The following fees apply to all students.

-For more information, refer to the Student Services and Amenities Fee page.
+For more information, please visit the Student Services and Amenities Fee web page.

 If you accept a Commonwealth supported place you are a Commonwealth supported student.
 As a Commonwealth supported student you must make a contribution towards the cost of your education (unless you are enrolled in Enabling or Tertiary Preparation Pathway courses) with the majority of the cost met by the Commonwealth Government.